An official website of the United States government

 Navy Casualty may be contacted directly 1-800-368-3202 or Duty Cell 901-634-9279

-1. To initiate single or multiple Personal Casualty Reports (PCR), download and follow the Personal Casualty Report (PCR) User Guide.
-You will need the casualties' official (signed by the member) beneficiary documents (PG2 and SGLI).
-NFAAS may be a good source to verify the latest NOK location for notification.
-Use the Comment section of the PCR to indicate relevant information for the notification team.
+1. For Single or Multiple casualties, download and follow the PCR User Guide.
+You will need the casualties' DD93/PG2 and SGLI.
+Families often move, NFAAS is a good source for the latest NOK location for notification.
+Use the Comment section of the PCR to indicate relevant situational information for the notification team.

-The NDW CACO Instruction (link above) has checklists for all aspects of a CACO situation including for Command Responsibilities and NOK assistance.
+The NDW CACO Instruction (link at the top of this page) has checklists for all aspects of a CACO situation including for Command Responsibilities and NOK assistance.
 CNO directs Navy ACDU DEATH Notifications are to be made in person and by a qualified CACO, not via phone.

 2. Dependent, Reservist and DOD Civilian deaths are discussed in the MILPERSMAN, and related checklists are provided in the NDW CACO Instruction.
 Death of a Retiree (120 Days) is covered in the MILPERSMAN as well.